If you’re pregnant and looking for a list of baby items for newborns that are eco friendly you’ve come to the right place.

 They have a lovely soft quilted side to lie baby on and absorbent padding to catch those inevitable little accidents, plus their designs are utterly adorable.
 I recommend using a muslin to cover it when you’re dealing with a poo just to reduce the amount you’ll need to wash and dry it, but ideally get two so you always have a spare one clean.

 If you’re going the cloth nappy and reusable wipes route then you’ll need some wet bags.
-In fact, even if you’re not getting one anyway for swimming and going to the beach, they’re incredibly useful!
-I’d never heard of them before researching how to use cloth nappies but they’re waterproof bags that can be used in your nursery, diaper caddy, nappy changing bag and basically anywhere in the house to store dirty nappies and wipes, or keep pre-wetted wipes handy.
+I’d never heard of them before researching how to use cloth nappies but they’re waterproof bags that can be used in your nursery, diaper caddy, nappy changing bag and basically anywhere in the house to store dirty nappies and cloth wipes, or keep pre-wetted wipes handy.
+They also come in handy for wet swimming costumes and towels at the pool or beach – we still use them all the time.

 They come in a variety of sizes but I’d personally recommend getting one big one to keep near your main nappy changing area, a medium one for your nappy changing bag and at least one small one for keeping pre-wetted wipes in either in your bag or in your bedroom for night changes on the bed.
 Even better, buy some Bambooty Easy Dry cloth nappies which come with a matching wet bag just the right size for a dirty nappy or a handful of wet wipes.